norvig/paip-lisp/docs/chapter23.md

 Assuming a properly tail-recursive compiler, the modified version will never require more than *O*(log *n*) space, because at each step at least half of the vector is being sorted tail-recursively.

 **Answer 23.10** (1) `(defun (funcall fn . args) (apply fn args))` (2) Suppose you changed the piece of code `(+ . numbers)` to `(+ . (map sqrt numbers))`.
-The latter is the same expression as (+ `map sqrt numbers),` which is not the intended resuit at all.
+The latter is the same expression as (+ `map sqrt numbers),` which is not the intended result at all.
 So there would be an arbitrary restriction: the last argument in an apply form would have to be an atom.
 This kind of restriction goes against the grain of Scheme.